 - Beyond Visual Range Air to Air Missile (BVRAAM) – These missiles can hit targets beyond the range of 37 Km.
 These are radar-guided missiles.
 They don’t use infrared detectors since the infrared signatures of aerial targets would be too weak at long ranges.

-Which is the Fastest Air to Air Missile in the World?
+Fastest Air to Air Missile in the World

 Some of the fastest AAM missiles are given below.